allpro/form-manager/README.md

 FM caches and manages all relevant data, including a custom 'form state'.
 It automatically transforms complex JSON structures into a flat-structure suitable for form-values.
-All transformations are done on-the-fly and the the data and the UI are kept in perfect sync at all times.

-FM can also clean, reformat, transform and validate field values.
-These features can be enabled with simple configuration options.
+It can also clean, reformat, transform and validate field values.
+All features are enabled with simple configuration options.

 See
 **[FormManager Data Handling](https://github.com/allpro/form-manager/blob/master/docs/Data.adoc)**